crate1011/crate1011/README.md

 ### Hello There! 👋

 - 🔭 I’m currently working on something cool!
-- 🌱 I’m currently learning JavaScript, HTML, CSS and C# at Nashville Software School.
 - 📫 How to reach me: https://www.linkedin.com/in/christian-suriano-023920248/
-- 😄 Pronouns: He/Him
-- Checkout my Resume: